 - Add tomato sauce and mix well.
 Stir in ½ cup of water and the raisins and simmer over medium heat.When all the liquid has evaporated, remove it from the heat.
 Let it cool down to room temperature.
 Set aside.

 To assemble the kipes

-- Mix: Add the remaining raw meat to the bulgur.
+- Add the remaining raw meat to the bulgur.
 With your hands mix the bulgur and raw meat, kneading it until it is mixed uniformly.
-This is a key step, the better mixed this is, the better chances of kipes not breaking apart in the hot oil.
-Knead for your life!
+This is a crucial step, the better mixed this is, the better chances of kipes not breaking apart in the hot oil.
 If you want, you can also pulse for a couple of minutes in the food processor for a more compact texture.

-- Shape: Put 2 tablespoons of the mixture on the palm of your hands and roll into a ball.Make a deep indentation in the ball by poking it with your index finger.
+- Put 2 tablespoons of the mixture on the palm of your hands and roll it into a ball.Make a deep indentation in the ball by poking it with your index finger.